waymondo/hoardable/README.md

 bin/rails db:migrate
 ```

-This will generate PostgreSQL functions, an enum and an initiailzer.
-It will also set
-`config.active_record.schema_format = :sql` in `application.rb` if you are using Rails < 7.

 ### Model Installation

 You must include `Hoardable::Model` into an ActiveRecord model that you would like to hoard versions